 8. Good Way To Replenish Electrolytes And Keeping Hunger at Bay

 Given their low-calorie content, bouillon cubes are popular amongst dieters.
 One British man claimed that he lost 100kg by swapping out Cornish pasties in favor of OXO cubes.
 Makes sense!
-[4]Bouillon cubes can be particularly useful during low-carb diets such as the Keto, Paleo, and Atkins diet as they contain virtually no carbs and are high sodium helps replace lost electrolytes.
+[4]Bouillon cubes can be particularly useful during low-carb diets such as the Keto, Paleo, and Atkins diets as they contain virtually no carbs and are high in sodium helping replace lost electrolytes.

 9. One Of The Greatest Inventions In Gastronomy